aaron-wu1/quartz/content/_index.md

 My past experiences include:

-- [Lawerence Livermore National Laboratory](https://www.llnl.gov/) as a Software Engineering Intern on search; improving access and discovery of digital assets in a data repository platform
+- [Lawerence Livermore National Laboratory](https://www.llnl.gov/) as a Software Engineering Intern on search, improving access and discovery of digital assets in a data repository platform

 - [jLab in Smart Sensing](https://sensors.soe.ucsc.edu/) as a Full Stack Developer, building a microbial fuel cell data monitoring platform